How to construct a winning stock portfolio for 2022

 To minimize the investment risk, I first look for stocks that will have a low probability of a permanent loss of capital.
 That is why my stocks were selected based on value investing concepts.

-I hoped that you will use what I have done as a reference to construct your own stock portfolio.
+I hoped that you will use what I have done as a reference to construct your stock portfolio.

 There are of course other risk mitigation strategies.
 I just covered selecting stocks based on value investing concepts and having a stock portfolio as examples.
 If you want to know more about other risk mitigation strategies, look up the following: